mahdi-rezae/add-row-table/README.md

-# add-row-table
+# Add Row Table
-Adding Row to Table
+This is one of the first projects that I did while learning JavaScript.